-He has been heavily involved with the National Alliance of Medicare Set Aside Professionals (NAMSAP), having served as chair of the webinar and education committees, on the Board of Directors, and as President in 2017.
-He was also former executive committee member with the Medicare Advocacy Recovery Coalition (MARC).
+He has been heavily involved with The National MSP (Medicare Secondary Payer) Network, formerly the National Alliance of Medicare Set-Aside Professionals (NAMSAP).
+He served as chair of its webinar and education committees, on the Board of Directors, and was the organization’s President in 2017.
+Shawn was also an executive committee member with the Medicare Advocacy Recovery Coalition (MARC).
 Shawn is faculty for the Certified Medicare Secondary Payer Professional Program (CMSP).

 Shawn is a member of the Massachusetts Bar and is licensed in both state and federal courts in Massachusetts.
 His law degree is from the Massachusetts School of Law.
 He also holds a master’s in education from Cambridge College and undergraduate degree from Berklee College of Music.
 He resides north of Boston with his family and strives to live by the following: “Be Kind.
 Do Right.
 Serve Others.
 Work Hard.
 Have Fun.”

 Founded in 2010 and headquartered near Boston in Wilmington, Massachusetts, Ametros is the industry leader in post-settlement medical administration and a trusted partner for thousands of members receiving funds from workers’ compensation and liability settlements.
 The company makes healthcare easy for injured individuals and other people who pay for their medical care out of pocket.
 Ametros’ mission is to protect and empower the future of medical care by helping its members save money on medical expenses and save time and reduce frustration dealing with the complex healthcare system.
 Ametros may be reached at 877.275.7415 or via ametros.com.